idevforweb/twitter-clone/README.md

 - Check usernames or emails using User Schema and mongoDB $or condition ( see code )
 - Add async to router.post
 - Add conditions if user is already in use

+# Inserting a user into the collection

+- registration.js >
+- Get all fields user entered
+- Use mongoDB create method ( returns promise )

 # todo